 Yet most startup teams have no experience in this area and don’t know what kinds of data to look for in building this key section of their business plan.
 Is it possible to get this information without hiring a consultant?
 Let me offer some suggestions which will allow you to make the case yourself:

 - Use the Google search engine.
 The Internet today is an up-to-date Library of Congress at your fingertips.
 Search on any product or service category for census data, academic research reports, trade association publications, and online newspapers with relevant statistics.
 Look for growth and opportunity charts that can be used with footnotes in your plan.

 - Visit local economic development offices.
 Almost every city, county, and municipality has an economic development office which features market research on popular market segments and opportunities in your area.
 Don’t be afraid to ask the staff for pointers to other sources.

 - Make a trip to your local university library.
 On or off the Internet, there are many reputable market research reports available for a price.
 Before you make a purchase, and often get the data you need, visit a university library where many of these are stocked for free access.

 - Browse the local bookstore.
-Browsing in the business and technology section of your local bookstore is a great way to do market research, while enjoying some quiet time.
-Information here is always more current than your local library, and you might even buy a couple of books for your own industry update.
+Browsing in the business and technology section of your local bookstore is a great way to do market research while enjoying some quiet time.
+The information here is always more current than your local library, and you might even buy a couple of books for your own industry update.